simonmichael/hledger/site/doc/1.12/journal.md

 -   a multiplier with a commodity symbol, eg `*$2` (a star, number N, and symbol S).
 The matched posting's amount will be multiplied by N, and its commodity symbol will be replaced with S.
+-   either of the three previous modifiers, followed by a plus or minus sign and a normal amount or amount expression, eg `*2 + $1`.
+The matched posting's amount will be multiplied or divided as before, and the rest of the expression will be added to the result.

 Some examples: